-Optical simulation
+Optical Simulation

 We will now regard the optical quality of the approach.
-As stated before, we do not consider image distortion, because it can be compensated electronically.
+Image linearity we do not consider, because it can be compensated electronically.
 What has to be evaluated, is the amount of aberration and astigmatism introduced by the mirror elements when being used for a focus length different from the genuine ellipsoid focus.

 We evaluate our designs by precision 3d raytracing, using Blender and the Cycles rendering engine.
-Blender is a full-featured open source 3d modeling, rendering and animation environment.
+Blender is a full-featured open source 3D modeling, rendering and animation environment.
 It also allows for an evaluation of the optical performance, at least of mirror designs.
 While it cannot replace a specialized optical design software in all detail, the resolution and optical appearance of our designs can be explored almost perfectly.
 CUDA acceleration allows for very fast, almost real-time rendering with current graphics hardware.

 Calculated freeform shapes we import to Blender as vertice lines, by a csv reader plugin.
 The curves imported are then expanded to 3d shapes by rotating (spinning) them and deleting double vertices when done.
 Exporting to stl format and re-importing optimizes the surface for rendering.
 Another very important step is to set 'smooth' rendering for the surface faces.
 With these techniques, Blender's camera model delivers accurate optical renderings of displayed image detail to resolutions of 1 arcmin or even below.
 A camera attached to the eye pupil position allows to explore the virtual images in all aspects.
-We should however note that raytracing simulations generally cannot cover purely wave-optical effects, like blurring by very small camera apertures.
-But this is not a problem here as long as we keep it in mind.

 Displays are simulated by luminescent surfaces, with Image or test pattern textures.
 The nodes surface model of the Cycles engine also allows for unidirectional emission, as well as back side transparency.

 A special advantage of a full 3D modeling is the capability to include detailed anatomic face shapes, allowing to evaluate the visual appearance of the designs and to detect any physical conflicts with the mirrors or displays.